SolderingArmor/liquid-nft/STANDARD.md

 #### printCopy

-Prints a copy of the Token.
+Prints a copy of the NFT.
-Sometimes when you need multiple copies of the same Token you can.. well.. create multiple copies of the same Token (like coins or medals etc.) and they will technically different Tokens but at the same time logically they will be the same.
-Printing allows you to have multiple copies of the same Token (with the same `tokenID`) distributed to any number of people.
+Sometimes when you need multiple copies of the same NFT you can.. well.. create multiple copies of the same NFT (like coins or medals etc.) and they will technically different NFTs but at the same time logically they will be the same.
+Printing allows you to have multiple copies of the same NFT (with the same `tokenID`) distributed to any number of people.
 Every one of them will be able to sell or transfer their own copy.

 | Parameter | Description |